What is On-Board Diagnostic II System and Scanner?

 Diagnostic Trouble Code

-Diagnostic Trouble Codes (DTC) are codes generated by the car and sent to the OBD system, and they are unique, with each code detailing a problem.
+Diagnostic Trouble Codes (DTC) are unique codes generated by the car and sent to the OBD system.
+Each code details a problem.

 Source; Trouble-Codes

 The first digit of the DTC might be 0 or 1.
-Codes that start with 0 merely indicate that the car is following the global OBD II Standards, and the fault can be found in other cars, while manufacturers make codes beginning with 1 and are unique to them only.
+Codes that start with 0 merely indicate that the car is following the global OBD II Standards, and the fault can be found in other vehicles, while manufacturers make codes beginning with one and are unique to them only.

 Manufacturers rely on that code to provide additional information beyond that contained in the Standard OBD Codes.

-The second digit depicts the subsystem that the fault is generating from, such as Transmission, Computer Output Circuit, Ignition System, etc.
+The second digit depicts the subsystem from which the fault is generated, such as the Transmission, Computer Output Circuit, Ignition System, etc.

-It ranges from 1 – 8.
-The last two digits depict the actual problem as it helps to point out the description of the fault.
+It ranges from 1 to 8.
+The last two digits depict the actual problem and help describe the fault.

 OBD II Scanner

-When the check engine light is triggered, the information stored in the car’s OBD system will have to be read to know the fault.
+When the check engine light is triggered, the information stored in the car’s OBD system must be read to determine the fault.

-The OBD II System has a data processor connection port (the OBD port) underneath the driver dashboard located within two feet of the steering wheel, where an OBD Scanner can be plugged in to read the data.
+The OBD II System has a data processor connection port (the OBD port) underneath the driver dashboard, located within two feet of the steering wheel.
+This port allows an OBD Scanner to be plugged in to read the data.

-The OBD II Scanner is a tool connected to the OBD port of an automobile as a diagnostic tool to get information on what is wrong with the car.
+The OBD II Scanner is a tool connected to an automobile’s OBD port.
+It is used as a diagnostic tool to determine what is wrong with the car.

 The scanner serves as an interface that enables you to monitor crucial systems and functions in your ride.